apache/trafficcontrol/docs/source/api/v2/servercheck_extensions.rst

 :additional_config_json: A string containing a JSON-encoded object with extra configuration options... inside a JSON object...
 :description:            A short description of the extension

-	.. note:: This is, unfortunately, ``null`` for all default plugins
+	.. note:: This is, unfortunately, ``null`` for all default extensions

 :id:       An integral, unique identifier for this extension definition
 :info_url: A URL where info about this extension may be found
-:isactive: An integer describing the boolean notion of whether or not the plugin is active; one of:
+:isactive: An integer describing the boolean notion of whether or not the extension is active; one of:

 	0
 		disabled